Humanitarian Settlement Program

 Supporting vulnerable women to connect with their peers and develop lasting meaningful connections helps to reduce the risk of isolation and anxiety during the early stage of settlement.
 SSI has a unique Women at Risk service model that includes support from specialised case managers, bilingual guides and mentors; tailored orientation sessions; and innovative initiatives such as employment workshops and partnerships with external information providers.

-*This program is funded by the Australian Government Department of Social Services
+The Humanitarian Settlement Program is funded by the Australian Government Department of Home Affairs.